-Having an immune system which is functioning at optimal capacity will help your body reduce the VIRAL LOAD which in part determines the severity of your illness (2).
+Having an immune system that is functioning at optimal capacity will help your body reduce the viral load which in part determines the severity of your illness (2).

 If your immune system is functioning well then this will help kill off the virus and reduce the chance of things like a cytokine storm or damage to your intestinal lining as a casualty of inflammation.

 One of the theorized mechanisms by which this virus causes so much damage is through an immune-mediated response which causes damage to the lungs and results in something called acute respiratory distress syndrome.